zazza123/cyhole/docs/core/index.md

 # Core

-This section is dedicated to the core component of the library that could be used to created additional interactions.
+This section focuses on the description of the library's most internal tools that could be used to develop new API interactions.